chenwei791129/Huawei-LTE-Router-SMS-to-E-mail-Sender/README.md

 if you success use for other huawei router, you can feedback for me.

+## Operational content

+1. Find the unread SMS
+2. Send the SMS context via email
+3. Set has been read status for this SMS
+4. loop to step 1

 ## How to use

 1. copy .env.example to .env